cafloyd/wedding/content/sections/2-About.md

     imageFileName: "about/2.jpg",
     header: "Late 2017 – Early 2018",
     subheader: "A budding romance",
     content: "Together we shared the joys of Philly life (and Justin even convinced Caitlin to spend some time in the ‘burbs).
-We began to meet friends and family, and our relationship continued to grow into something we both knew was truly special"
+We began to meet friends and family, and our relationship continued to grow into something we both knew was truly special."
   },
   {
     imageFileName: "about/3.jpg",